gk646/cxstructs/README.md

 ## Datastructures, Algorithms and Utilities library in C++

 A medium-sized header only library of selected datastructures, algorithms, machinelearning topics and utilities.
 This collection is built for educational purposes and for use in non-essential projects.
-All implementations are easy to read and well documented
+All implementations are easy to read and well documented.

 While I am not an expert in datastructures nor C++, I am still aiming for reference type implementations in terms of efficiency and interface.